Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 put his head on large stones

-and “others came out with clubs brain him and break his bones
+and “others came out with clubs to crack his skull and break his bones

 indians capture smith

-if Smith screamed when threatened with death he would surely die
+if Smith screamed when threatened with this death

-brave Smith did not scream, he passed the Indian’s test,
+But brave Smith did not scream and passed the Indian’s test.

-paraded through a dozen villages for weeks he would go
+Smith was paraded through a dozen villages for weeks.

 Smith being saved by Pocahontas

-for suddenly this beautiful your Indian princess of 11
+Then suddenly a beautiful your Indian girl called Pocahontas, a princess of 11

-timely appeard as if an angel from heaven,
+appeared at Smith’s side as if an angel from heaven.

 Smith at the very last moment received the King’s quarter